Generalised Linear Mixed Model Specification, Analysis, Fitting, and Optimal Design in R with the glmmr Packages: Model Fitting

+We use Stan for MCMC sampling.
+Stan implements Hamiltonian Monte Carlo (HMC) with advances such as the No-U-Turn Sampler (NUTS) \citep{carpenter2017stan,Homan2014}, which automatically `tunes` the HMC parameters.
+Stan can generally achieve a good effective sample size per unit time and so lead to better convergence of the MCMCML algorithm than standard MCMC algorithms.

-Each iteration of the HMC algorithm must evaluate the log-likelihood (and its gradient).
+Each iteration of the MCMC sampling must evaluate the log-likelihood (and its gradient).
 Since the elements of both $\mathbf{y}$ and $\mathbf{v}$ are all independent in this version of the model, evaluating the log-likelihood is parallelisable within a single chain, which significantly improves running time.
-Parallelisation is implemented in the HMC sampler.
-The Stan function \code{reduce\_sum()} provides functionality to parallelise these calculations in the Stan programs.
-However, this function is only available in Stan version 2.23 and higher, so, at the time of writing (version 0.3.1) it is not available in the \proglang{R} package \pkg{rstan}, the most common way to use Stan in \proglang{R}.
-We instead require use of the external program \pkg{cmdstan} through the \proglang{R} package \pkg{cmdstanr} until \pkg{rstan} is updated \citep{stan2022}.